s0net/mc/README.md

-# mc
+# jolly merry christmas
-jolly merry christmas
+a wish for everyone!